run-ai/docs/docs/Administrator/Researcher-Setup/Configure-Command-Line-Interface-Templates.md

 Notes:

-*   The template above set 3 defaults: a specific image, a default of 1 gpu and sets the "elastic" flag to true
+*   The template above set 3 defaults: a specific image, a default of 1 GPU and sets the "elastic" flag to true
 *   The label runai/template marks the ConfigMap as a Run:AI template.
 *   The name and description will show when using the _runai template list_ command